Thank U, Next (song): Live performances

-Impact and legacy
+Cultural impact

 Upon release, "Thank U, Next" became a cultural phenomenon, inspiring viral tweets, memes and catch phrases on the Internet.
 The song's title and lyrics were used and talked about extensively by news outlets, protestors and commentators, while its unexpected release was also discussed.
 Vanity Fair wrote: "The memes are perhaps the clearest measure of its cultural pervasiveness, and of Grande's place in pop culture." and compared the song's cultural impact to musical film A Star Is Born and rapper Drake in the same year.
 Elle described "Thank U, Next" as "a revolutionary kind of breakup anthem" and added that the song "shows young people are taking a much more optimistic view of breakups than generations past".
 Quartz observed that "Thank U, Next" was "constantly streaming, at parties, hangouts, and on commutes" due to its popularity and wrote that "[Grande] widens the emotional possibilities for women going through heartbreak--revealing the multiplicity of our romantic and sexual preferences" throughout the song.
 During the 2019 Women's March, attendees held up posters and signs with political spins using the song's catch phrase lyrics.The Guardian called the song "a powerful cultural moment".
 The song was also included in Rolling Stone's 2021 revision of their 500 Greatest Songs of All Time, calling it "a song that floats with strength and grace, offering a sage perspective on the work of moving on, from a place of profound centeredness".

 Its music video was praised by critics and is considered one of 2018's most significant pop culture events.
 In Adweek's opinion, the viral music video created "the sort of mass-market cultural event that has become increasingly rare since the heyday of MTV" and also cited it as an example of "how a carefully-crafted marketing strategy can deliver big results and used principles and best practices that are useful for marketers in any category".
 Wired and USA Today listed "Thank U, Next" among the best music and pop culture moments of 2018.
 Hannah Lux Davis, the music video's director, praised Grande's contributions to the song: "[Grande] was redefining what a breakup song could be.
 She put this really positive, fun, empowered twist on it, which I feel like hadn't really been tapped into this specifically".
 In 2022, Jennifer Coolidge credited Grande and the "Thank U, Next" music video for revitalizing her career.